ameba23/lowtechnetwork/docs/tech_open_source.md

 ### FASD

-FASD makes finding files and directories with the command line so much easier!
+* [clvv/fasd: Command-line productivity booster, offers quick access to files and directories, inspired by autojump, z and v.](https://github.com/clvv/fasd) FASD makes finding files and directories with the command line so much easier!
 You need this!
  It comes with some aliases, for example, instead of `cd` you can use `z` followed part of the name of the path you want to move to.
 FASD will guess what you want, using 'frecency' (combined recency and frequency).
 So whereever you are `z D` will take you to the most commonly/recently used directory with `D`, which might be `~/Downloads`.